RightsandWrongsgit/ARMTEC/cicd/stagefileproxy.md

 `http://example.com`

-The problem is that the URL needed to reference your project's site would look something like this:
+You haven't assigned a DNS to a development project.
+Therefore, the URL needed to reference your project's site on platform.sh will look something like this:

 `http://www.main-bvxea6i-2ygxd5balkqjg.us-2.platformsh.site`